 Why It Matters

-The Northern Triangle of Central America—El Salvador, Guatemala, and Honduras—is the most violent region in the world.
 El Salvador is the most violent country in the world not at war.
+As a whole, the Northern Triangle of Central America—El Salvador, Guatemala, and Honduras—is the most violent region in the world.
 Families, often single mothers and children, flee gang-controlled territories under threat of extortion, rape, and death.
-They are forced from home to home until they ultimately seek protection abroad.
+They are forced from home to home.
+Many ultimately seek protection abroad.
 An estimated 244,200 people were internally displaced in El Salvador, Guatemala and Honduras in 2016 alone.
-This phenomenon in turn is driving irregular migration both to the north through Mexico to the United States, and increasingly to the south to Costa Rica, Nicaragua, and Panama.
+This phenomenon is driving irregular migration both to the north through Mexico to the United States, and increasingly to the south to Costa Rica, Nicaragua, and Panama.